 The thing is, though, this stuff is fun for me.
 I’m not advocating that everyone take time off from their regular jobs to work on their side projects.
 Although there are people that argue you should be hustling 24/7, I don’t agree with that.
 Some folks out there do it because they have no other choice, and I feel for them.
 Every person who works full time should be able to sustain themselves without a side hustle, and every waking moment doesn’t need to be dedicated to making money.

 However, if you’re like me and enjoy trying to make money from home, it’s one of the best staycation ideas out there.

 The first staycation I ever had was for the sole purpose of playing and beating Champions of Norrath.
-It’s this old school PS2 game that is part of the Everquest series, and the first ever top down action adventure game I ever played.
+It’s this old-school PS2 game that is part of the Everquest series and the first-ever top-down action-adventure game I ever played.

 After I stumbled across it at a garage sale, I decided that I needed to beat it.
-I got me a bunch of horrible for you munchies, took five days off of work, and parked myself on the couch for an epic gaming marathon.
+I got myself a bunch of horrible for you munchies, took five days off of work, and parked myself on the couch for an epic gaming marathon.

 Five days later, I emerged victorious and ready to return to work.